PedestrianDynamics/PedPy/README.md

 python3 -m pip install jupyter matplotlib
 ```

-Afterwards you can start a jupyter server with:
+Afterward, you can start a jupyter server with:

 ```bash
 jupyter notebook